uoy-ads/hsds-data-catalogue-docs/docs/index.md

-# Welcome to the ARIADNE User Guide
+# Welcome to the ARIADNE Research Infrastructure

-This will be the index page
+This is the repository for documentation relating to the ARIADNE Research Infrastructure AISBL.
+The first document is the online User Guide for the ARIADNE Portal on how to use the Catalogue and services.